 - For liver detoxing.
-Geranium rose oil improves the flow of bile by dilating bile ducts, thus assisting liver detoxification processes.
+Geranium rose oil helps to improve the flow of bile by dilating bile ducts, thus assisting liver detoxification processes.
 Dilute as described below and rub across the right side of the rib cage (over the liver).

 - Skin healing and regeneration.
-Geranium rose oil is a natural anti-fungal, anti-inflammatory, antimicrobial, and antioxidant.
-Use it in skin tonics, lotions, moisturizers and balms for such conditions as dermatitis, eczema, psoriasis, oily skin, and acne.
+Geranium rose oil is considered a natural antifungal, anti-inflammatory, antimicrobial, and antioxidant.
+Use it in skin tonics, lotions, moisturizers, and balms to aid with conditions such as dermatitis, eczema, psoriasis, oily skin, and acne.
 It also helps fade scars.

 Peppermint Essential Oil